 Cleaning an electric smoker doesn’t have to be hard or cost a fortune.
 Proper maintenance reduces your work and keeps your smoker as clean as new.

-I own one from Masterbuilt, but you can clean almost all other smokers using the same way as long as it’s an electric smoker.
+I own one from Masterbuilt, but you can clean almost all other electric smokers using the same way as long as it’s an electric smoker.
 So, let’s learn how to clean an electric smoker.